 Instead of sifting through Amazon to find the best social-selling books, we wanted to provide you with some of our favorites.
 Each of these books features a slightly different focus.
 What they all have in common is that they provide actionable insights into effective social selling techniques:

 “Social Selling Mastery: Scaling Up Your Sales and Marketing Machine for the Digital Buyer” by Jamie Shanks

 “Social Selling Mastery” is the go-to book recommendation among social selling industry leaders.
 The book focuses on the art of developing and nurturing relationships with prospects that fit your ideal buyer persona.
 It delves into how to reach new customers online by identifying where your customers go in order to conduct research on products that are similar to yours.

-The book is authored by Sales for Life CEO Jamie Shanks, who has worked with companies like Microsoft, Intel, Xerox, and Oracle to re-shape their sales strategies to incorporate social selling principles.
-“Social Selling Mastery” is widely regarded as the industry standard for learning how to genuinely connect with today’s digital customer.
+The book is authored by Sales for Life CEO Jamie Shanks, who has worked with companies like Microsoft, Intel, Xerox, and Oracle to reshape their sales strategies to incorporate social selling principles.
+“Social Selling Mastery” is widely regarded as the industry standard for learning how to genuinely connect with today’s digital customers.

 “The LinkedIn Sales Playbook: A Tactical Guide to Social Selling” by Brynne Tillman

 “The LinkedIn Sales Playbook” is the best resource available today on cultivating B2B relationships by leveraging LinkedIn.
 While it doesn’t provide in-depth strategies for other social platforms, the focus on LinkedIn makes it the perfect companion for B2B social sellers.
 This book places a lot of focus on the connections between today’s social selling tactics and their connections to more traditional sales tactics.

 Tillman outlines step-by-step instructions for connecting with targeted buyers, facilitating warm introductions, nurturing prospects, and converting more of your LinkedIn connections to phone calls.